 Why Is It So Hard for Me to Stay Connected to Positive Feelings?

 You’re often really attuned to negative feelings - both inside you and around you.
 Anger, anxiety, sadness.
 You look for them, you expect them, you notice them.
 It’s like your radar is always up.
-You’re always scanning, expecting, predicting.
+You’re always scanning, expecting, predicting, preparing.

 Let’s be clear though - those feelings are normal.
 Anger, anxiety, sadness - they all happen.
 And for good reasons.
-They serve a purpose.
+They serve a purpose & aren’t bad feelings (despite what you’ve been told by others).

 But it can be really overwhelming when they’re all that you notice - or all that you seem to feel.